 "Booth."
 Brennan laid a quiet hand on his shoulder.
 When he looked up at her, she saw in his brown eyes the same touch of pain and bittersweet pride that made her own breathing difficult.

-"Well, she could have," he pouted briefly.
-"Okay."
-He swallowed over the lump in his throat and stood up.
-"One more trip ought to do it."
-Because he could and because he could already feel her absence breaking his heart, he put his arm around Christine and tugged her into his side.
+"Well, she could stay home, too," he pouted briefly, then swallowed over the lump in his throat and stood up.
+"Okay, one more trip ought to do it."
+Because he could and because he could already feel her absence breaking his heart, he put his arm around Christine and pulled her into his side.
 "I love you, baby," he whispered around the kiss he pressed into her hair.

-She bumped him with her shoulder and kept her eyes on her feet.
+She bumped him with her shoulder but kept her eyes on her feet.
 Her parents weren't the only ones feeling the emotional weight of the moment.
 "I love you, too, Dad."

 They stepped out into the crowded hallway and were immediately distracted by the loud, noisy bustle of move-in day.
 Adults and teens alike clogged the space, laughing and grumbling and cursing as a semester's worth of absolute necessities were transferred from vehicles to rooms.
 Christine's eager, excited glance searched out every detail and more than once, she noticed a parent or student shrink away from them.
 It took a moment before she recognized the cause.